ludorival/smart-issue-tracker-sdk/README.md

   </a>
 </p>

-> A flexible sdk to track any kind of errors and create automatic issue if found new
+> A simple, flexible, light sdk to track any kind of errors and create automatic issue if found new.

 ## Install